minblock/joto/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Some notes on how to build JOTO Core for Windows.
+Some notes on how to build SOV Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
 This is also used to build the release binaries.